Shahzad-Ali-44/Calculate-me/readme.md

 ## Demo

-You can try the live demo of the calculator by visiting the [live version](https://shahzad-ali-44.github.io/Calculate-me/) (if hosted on a platform like GitHub Pages or another server).
+You can try the live demo of the calculator by visiting the [live version](https://shahzad-ali-44.github.io/Calculate-me/)

 ## Technologies Used